Warm me, Warm me, Wrap me

 At its premise, however, lies a constitutive element that can be interpreted in various ways: In the world of Claymore, there are no male warriors in service.
 Though boys and men have been experimented on and have performed satisfactorily in battle, they are deemed unfit as warriors due to their incapability to control their impulses, thus quickly exceeding their limits and giving in to the urge to awaken once having released their Yoki.
 Awakening is likened to sexual pleasure, with female warriors being portrayed as having better control so as to withstand that rush of ecstasy.

 At first sight, this may send the message that women are, in some manner, superior to men — but on closer inspection, this sexist narrative punishes women: While men get carried away and thus escape the fate of being living experiments and weapons, women are not only thrown into life-threatening battles and forced to serve, they are expected and forced to continuously suppress their own urges in order to retain their advantage and even their very life.
 The opponents they face, the Awakened Beings, are women who have given in to those desires by embracing sexuality, yet are demonized and no longer considered humans, much less women.
 Girls and women being socially conditioned to repress their own desires — sexual desires in particular — is a reality in our world, so naturally, this particular translation into fiction may look clumsy.
-(See Kirsten’s Claymore and Female Sexuality for even blunter words.)
+(See Kirsten’s now-archived Claymore and Female Sexuality for even blunter words.)

 Does Claymore have a feminist agenda, especially when you consider the all-male ranks of the Organization and the eventual challenging of its patriarchal reign?
 Most likely not, for a plethora of reasons.
 Claymore is about being human first and foremost.
 But for many different reasons, it can and probably should still be applauded for what it is and does so that more stories like Claymore will follow: stories with many different kinds of women at the center of the narrative, women in a wide variety of relationships — as friends, sisters, rivals, opponents, mentors and protegées, mother figures, persons to be admired, and so on.
 Stories where the male gender is not, as is usually the case, depicted as the neutral norm, all the more so when it comes to defining what it means to be human.
 Because in the end, Claymore is very much about women banding together to claw their way out of a world that condemns them and treats them as expendable while asking absolute obedience of them.
 It’s about breaking free from the chains that attempt to define and divide them so as to reach out and protect those who have gone through the same horrors as them.